 The Difference Between Worldly Truths and

-to practices of slavery and genocide.
-These were all worldly creations of human beings who managed to promote them to popular
+of human beings who at times managed to promote them to popular levels.

 The 'believe it or not' truth about what became of Amelia Earhart has been recognizable for decades, although it

 has been shouted down over the years by important sounding individuals who worked hard to encourage the public to ignore it,

 and to pay attention instead to their own differing conclusions.

 Truth about Amelia Earhart is this:

 Three different Twentieth Century women were attributed to the same

 identity of Irene Madeline O'Crowley Craigmile Heller Bolam, and one of them, who appeared nowhere as 'Irene' prior